-From agrarian transformations and tropical deforestation to clashes over energy infrastructure, the establishment of protected areas, and so-called “natural” disasters, what we call “environmental” is suffused with political relations and entangled with the historical formations of capitalism, colonialism, the state, and science.
-We will consider how “social” dynamics — encompassing questions of power, political economy, knowledge, identity, and struggle — are always implicated in the “natural” (and vice versa).
+From global land grabs and agrarian revolutionary movements to clashes over energy infrastructure and the establishment of protected areas, what we call “environmental” is thoroughly enmeshed in political relations and deeply entangled with the historical formations of capitalism, colonialism, the state, and science.
+In this course, we will analyze how “social” dynamics—encompassing questions of power, political economy, and social struggle—pervade the “natural” (and vice versa).
 Such questions are invariably messy and full of surprises, confounding reduction to universal theories extended from afar.
-Often, they require a close, in-the-weeds look.
+Often, they require a close in-the-weeds look.
 That is what this class will invite you to do.
 The field of political ecology offers a rich repertoire of approaches for developing empirically grounded, historically contextualized, and theoretically nuanced forms of analysis that grapple with the situated complexities of resource and environmental issues.

 Middlebury College (ENVS 385)